 The School District issues bonds, notes, and other contractual commitments to provide for the acquisition and construction of major capital facilities and the acquisition of certain equipment.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.
+The State can withhold state aid if it has to make a bond payment on behalf of the School District related to qualified bonds.
+For the School Bond Loan Fund or School Loan Revolving Fund, the State may withhold state aid if the School District is in default, or apply late charges in an instance of default or fails to appropriately levy debt mills.
 Other long-term obligations include compensated absences.